the-spectator/key_mirror-ruby/README.md

 # KeyMirror

-keyMirror ruby is a simple ruby helper which returns hash with values equal to stringified keys.
+key_mirror ruby is a simple ruby helper which returns hash with values equal to stringified keys.
 This gem is inspired by [keyMirror JS](https://github.com/STRML/keyMirror).

 ## Installation